bakgaard/Stories/AdrexTheEngineer/Prologue.md

 He paused for a split second, as he realized this would be the last time he ever saw them, before he tore it to the ground, revealing a safe in the wall.
 He spun the wheel back and forth as the combination clicked, unlocking the door to the one thing he had inherited from his parents most precious wrapped in a leather pouch.

-A sound of arcane magic and a slight weight change on the wooden floors from the hallway suddenly announces a visitor he had not dared hope for.
+A sound of arcane magic and a slight weight change on the wooden floors from the hallway suddenly announced a visitor he had not dared hope for.

 "Donaar - is that you?" he yelled, as he eyed his chisel on the bench.